For every child to accurately spell high frequency words and to understand key rules of spelling and apply them accurately in their writing.

 - Children participate in exciting, fun spelling games and activities.

 - Children have time to explore words in order to find spelling rules, patterns and exceptions.

 - Children have regular opportunities to use their age appropriate spelling words when writing independently.

-- Children respond regularly to marking that has identified errors for them to practise.
+- Children respond regularly to marking that has identified errors for them to correct and practise.

 In 2023, 70% of Y6 pupils achieved ‘Expected Standard’ for Spelling, Punctuation and Grammar and 31% of Y6 pupils achieved Above Expected Standard (End of KS2 SATs).